Directions

 WARNING.
 You are on a public road!
 Obey all traffic signs and rules.
 Where there are hills there are blind spots.
 Always bring someone to watch for other traffic.
 Never try the hill when the road is wet and slippery or during inclement winter weather conditions.

-bottom" of the hill and put your car in neutral.
+With caution, position your car at a "bottom" of the hill and put your car in neutral.
 Take your foot off the brake and you will experience the thrill of your car not only climbing the hill by itself, but gaining speed as it goes.
 Look out for other traffic.

 ---------------------------------------------